Will the The Last of Us multiplayer game come to PC?

 "One of the things we mentioned a while back is what started as a multiplayer mode has evolved beyond the teams' ambition," said Naughty Dog's Neil Druckmann.
 "And we felt the way to do it justice is to make it a standalone title."

+As the recent quickfire announcements of Spider-Man and TLOU Part 1 show, Sony wants to have a much bigger presence on the platform (opens in new tab), and this seems like an obvious fit, though we're still waiting to hear if The Last of Us Part 2 will come to PC (opens in new tab), too.

-The listing says this is "a total overhaul" of the original, "faithfully reproduced but incorporating modernized gameplay, improved controls and expanded accessibility options."
+The listing says The Last of Us Part 1 is "a total overhaul" of the original, "faithfully reproduced but incorporating modernized gameplay, improved controls and expanded accessibility options."
 It also promises "improved effects and enhanced exploration and combat."

 The Last of Us was already remastered once, but I guess this is the afterlife for any suitably high-profile and successful game these days.
 Sony has said that it's going to be making a big push on PC following the success of releases like God of War, and Spider-Man and now this suggest that exciting times are coming indeed (opens in new tab).